Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your surveyor (or lender if they arrange it).

 When is it paid?
-Between the property being taken off the market and the contracts being exchanged.
+Between taking the property off the market and exchanging contracts.

 Conveyancing fees